ACCA-SBL-Strategic Business Leader

 The aim of the exam

-The aim of the Strategic Business Leader (SBL) exam is to demonstrate organisational leadership and senior consultancy or advisory capabilities and relevant professional skills, through the context of an integrated case study.
+The aim of the Strategic Business Leader (SBL) exam is to demonstrate organizational leadership and senior consultancy or advisory capabilities and relevant professional skills, through the context of an integrated case study.

-The examination requires candidates to demonstrate a range of professional skills demanded by effective leaders or in advising or supporting senior management in directing organisations.
+The examination requires candidates to demonstrate a range of professional skills demanded by effective leaders or in advising or supporting senior management in directing organizations.

-The basic structure of each exam will require the candidate to take the role of an organisational leader or as a consultant or adviser to senior management.
+The basic structure of each exam will require the candidate to take the role of an organizational leader or as a consultant or adviser to senior management.

 For example, in exam question, candidates might be asked to adopt the role of an external management consultant throughout the case.
 Another approach of the examiner could be testing candidates’ knowledge by asking them to play multiple roles throughout the question papers.
 That could include roles of being the chairman of the nominations and corporate governance (NCG) committee in one question.
 In another question, they might be asked to play the role of an assistant auditor or a project manager.
 In each scenario candidates were expected to “get into character” and be very careful to consider who they were working for and who the report was for and what they required.

 - The strategic leader

 Being a leader